UCF/Today-Bootstrap/readme.markdown

 * WP-Print

 ### Required Installation Settings:
+* Network > Settings > Network Settings: Make sure the 'Site upload space' checkbox is unchecked.
+(Set this BEFORE importing content!)
-* Settings > Permalinks: set Category base to 'section'; set Tag base to 'topic' (if not already set)
+* Settings > Permalinks: set Category base to 'section'; set Tag base to 'topic'; make sure posts use the 'post name' permalink structure.
 * Update pages with old Blueprint markup to use Bootstrap markup, or remove those pages entirely
 * Settings > Discussion: Make sure Trackbacks/Pingbacks are DISABLED.
 * Replace all image references in Ad-minister ad content with protocol-relative URLs
+* When behind Varnish, make sure to update the the Dependency Purger Varnish nodes list and turn on ESIs in Theme Options > Site.

 ### Installation Recommendations:
 * Regenerate thumbnails (new [photo_sets] thumbnail size has been created)